Kotlin/kotlinx.serialization/docs/json.md

 ### Json element builders

 You can construct instances of specific [JsonElement] subtypes using the respective builder functions [buildJsonArray] and [buildJsonObject].
 They provide a DSL to define the resulting JSON structure.
-It is is similar to Kotlin standard library collection builders, but with a JSON-specific convenience of more type-specific overloads and inner builder functions.
+It is similar to Kotlin standard library collection builders, but with a JSON-specific convenience of more type-specific overloads and inner builder functions.
 The following example shows all the key features: